opencoweb/coweb/docs/js/session.rst

 .. function:: SessionInterface.join()

       A web application calls this method to join a session after receiving a callback from :func:`SessionInterface.prepare`.
-If the application invoked :func:`SessionInterface.prepare` with `autoJoin` set to true, the framework automatically invokes this method upon the callback.
+If the application invoked :func:`SessionInterface.prepare` with `autoJoin` set to true, the framework automatically invokes this method upon the prepare callback.

    :throws Error: If invoked before preparing the session or after joining a session
    :returns: Promise